hmrc/hec/README.md

 Unauthenticated test-only endpoint to delete tax check data corresponding to the given tax check code.
 Returns a `200` (OK) response if the tax check data has been successfully been deleted.

+### `GET        /hec/test-only/file-transfer`
+Unauthenticated test-only endpoint to immediately trigger a file transfer job (see next section for more details).
+The files that would have been created in the next scheduled file transfer will be created and be sent over.
+The next scheduled job will still run at the configured time.

 ## HEC Tax Check Data File Transfer

 This service will periodically send tax check data to consuming downstream systems via a file transfer process.